istvan-tamas/calorie-counter-desktop-py/README.md

-Calorie counter app in a desktop version using Tkinter and SQLite
+Desktop version of the tracalorie counter app using python and tkinter.